Optimal ambition in business, politics and life: Discussion

 \section{Discussion}

 Our model formalizes the folk intuition that optimal ambition is both finite and aims to do better than average (Fig.~\ref{fig:theory-vs-sim}a).
-We show empirical examples (from dating and college applications) in which people seem to behave as though they understand this, either consciously or sub-consciously (Fig.~\ref{fig:theory-vs-sim}b,c).
+Optimal ambition must balance the risks of being under-ambitious and over-ambitious, which can both lead to missing out on higher attainable rewards.
+We show empirical examples (from dating and college applications) in which people seem to behave as though they understand this balance, either consciously or sub-consciously (Fig.~\ref{fig:theory-vs-sim}b,c).
 Although our model assumes that all agents face the same reward distribution, the available rewards---and consequently, the optimal ambition---varies widely across people and contexts in reality.

 Our model then adds more precise insights.
 First, we show that being too unsatisfiable is costlier than being too easily satisfied, on average (Fig.~\ref{fig:theory-vs-sim}a).
 Second, we show that left-skewed and rugged reward distributions should motivate more ambition (Fig.~\ref{fig:smooth_skew}).
 This exposes a subtle difference between optimal ambition and optimal risk taking, as left-skewed rewards motivate \textit{less} risk-taking \cite{benuzzi2024skewness}.
 Third, we show that upward social comparison is costly by creating unrealistic expectations (Fig.~\ref{fig:group_upward}).
 Fourth, we show that our model's main insight is insensitive to search costs, up the point where search costs disincentivize all search (Fig. ~\ref{fig:search_costs}).
 We describe how these insights apply qualitatively to real-world contexts relating to economic policy, wealth building and political campaigns (Fig.~\ref{fig:empirical}).
 We discuss additional real-world examples in the introduction.